 The Contracting Party is capable of accurately administering a Natural User count.

-Offering qualification as a Natural User to the Contracting Party must be proportionate considering the cost of providing Natural User qualification to such Contracting Party, as determined in Euronext’s reasonable discretion.
-The Natural User application guidelines outline how Euronext determines the proportionality of the costs of providing Natural User qualification to an applicant.
-Offering Natural User qualification to a Non-Professional Subscriber is in every case considered to be disproportionate considering the cost for Euronext of providing Natural User qualification to such Non-Professional Subscriber.
+Offering Natural User qualification to a Non-Professional Subscriber is considered to be disproportionate considering the cost for Euronext of providing Natural User qualification to such Non-Professional Subscriber, and is therefore not available.

-When all criteria set out in clauses 2.1 and 2.2 are met, Euronext will approve the application for qualification as a Natural User.
+When all criteria set out in clauses 2.1 and 2.2 are met, Euronext will approve the application for qualification for Natural User.
+If these criteria are not met, the application will not be approved.

-Upon receiving approval for qualification as a Natural User, Euronext, the Contracting Party and all Information Suppliers of the Contracting Party and its Affiliates will agree upon the date as of which the Contracting Party can apply the Natural User Unit of Count.
+Upon receiving approval for qualification for Natural User, Euronext, the Contracting Party and all Information Suppliers of the Contracting Party, its Affiliates and Service Facilitators will agree upon the date as of which the Contracting Party can apply the Natural User Unit of Count.
 Such date will always be the first day of a quarter following the approval.

+Where the Contracting Party previously applied for qualification as a Natural User, but the application was not approved, the Contracting Party will first demonstrate to the satisfaction of Euronext that it has solved the findings from the previous application, before Euronext will begin processing a new application.

 Assessments

-Euronext will assess the quality of the Contracting Party’s Reports for its, its Affiliates’ and its Service Facilitator’s Use of Information.
+Euronext will assess the quality of the Contracting Party’s Reports for its Affiliates’ and its Service Facilitator’s Use of Information, including whether it is capable of reporting in accordance with the Natural Use Policy.
 Therefore, Euronext will Audit the Contracting Party in accordance with the Audit Policy.
-If the Audit Results include recommendations and deliverables and/or a claim arises out of the Audit Settlement, Euronext will not approve the Contracting Party as a Natural User until the Contracting Party has implemented such recommendations and deliverables and/or has paid such claim.
-For more details, please refer to the Natural User application guidelines.
+This may be a separate Audit, or an extension to an ongoing Audit.
+The period over which the Audit will be conducted may be up to one (1) year.
+If the Audit Results include recommendations and deliverables and/or a claim arises out of the Audit Settlement, Euronext will not approve the Contracting Party for Natural User until the Contracting Party has implemented such recommendations and deliverables and/or has paid such claim.
+Note that Euronext maintains the right to conduct a regular Audit on other matters than the Natural User application.

 Reporting Natural User